taplar/webpack-vue-serviceworker/README.md

 * The `entry` can be changed to be whatever javascript file is the entry file for your vue application.
 * The `htmlPlugin` creates an index.html for the application.
 If this works for you, simply change the `title` for your application.
+	* There are two examples of the htmlPlugin in the configuration.
+The first creates an entire html file from scratch.
+The second takes an html template you give it and it injects the values into it, giving you more control over the contents of this generated page.
+To injext a value into the html, such as the title, you can use the following pattern:
+		> &lt;title><%= htmlWebpackPlugin.options.title %>&lt;/title>
+	* The second method can be useful if you want to include a `manifest.json` in your index page.
 * The `copyPlugin` is used to easily copy source files into the generated `dist` directory that otherwise would be ignored by webpack.
 If you do not need this, it can be removed.
 * The `workboxPlugin.InjectManifest` and `workboxPlugin.GenerateSW` plugins are used to create the service worker for the application.
 If you only need to use some of the premade workbox modules then remove the `InjectManifest` and configure your service worker with `GenerateSW`.
 If you need custom logic for your application, or more granular control over the service worker, instead remove the `GenerateSW` and configure the `InjectManifest` to know where your service worker file is and where it should be placed.
 The `InjectManifest` will inject into your service worker script the inclusion of the workbox script as well as the precache files by default.